DimitriGeelen/event_management_app_python3/README.md

 1. Import both create_app and db: `from app import create_app, db`
 2. Create the app: `app = create_app()`
 3. Use an application context: `with app.app_context(): db.create_all()`

+### Network Access Issues
+If others cannot access the application:
+1. Verify the application is running with host='0.0.0.0'
+2. Check your firewall settings: `sudo ufw status`
+3. Allow port 5000 if needed: `sudo ufw allow 5000`
+4. Ensure you're using the correct IP address

 ### Permission Issues
 If you encounter permission issues: